airplanedev/path/README.md

 func main() {
   p, err := path.FromJS(`foo[0].bar["baz"]`)

-  log.Println(p.Components()) // Here, p.Components() should be ["foo", 0, "bar", "baz"].
+  // Here, p.Components() should be ["foo", 0, "bar", "baz"].
+  log.Println(p.Components())

   s := p.ToJS()

-  log.Println(s) // Here, s should be "foo[0].bar.baz".
-Note that though this is different from the original parsed string, it still will parse back to the same path components.
+  // Here, s should be "foo[0].bar.baz".
+Note that though this is different
+  // from the original parsed string, it still will parse back to the same path components. log.Println(s)
 }
 ```